zsamadi/SMORE/README.md

 ## Questions
-Please send questions or possible issues with running the code on your data to zainsamadi@ucla.edu.
+Please send questions or possible issues with running the code on your data to zainsamadi at ucla.edu.

 Detailed description for the algorithm is provided in: